Chisanan232/Template-Python-UV-Project/README.md

 🚧 The details of documentation ...

-## Reusable GitHub Actions Workflows
+## Reusable GitHub Actions Workflows & Actions

-This template provides a comprehensive set of **reusable GitHub Actions workflows** that can be called from other repositories to standardize CI/CD operations.
-Projects using this template can leverage these centralized workflows for consistent automation.
+This template provides a comprehensive set of **reusable GitHub Actions workflows and actions** that can be called from other repositories to standardize CI/CD operations.
+Projects using this template can leverage these centralized components for consistent automation.

 ### 🚀 Key Features

-- **Centralized Management**: All workflows are maintained in this template repository
+- **Centralized Management**: All workflows and actions are maintained in this template repository
 - **Standardized Operations**: Consistent CI/CD processes across all projects
-- **Easy Integration**: Simple workflow calls using external repository references
+- **Easy Integration**: Simple calls using external repository references
-- **Comprehensive Coverage**: Testing, building, releasing, Docker operations, and documentation
+- **Comprehensive Coverage**: Testing, building, releasing, Docker operations, documentation, and setup utilities

 ### 📋 Available Workflows